 Scourging is so harsh that most people who are condemned for the crucifixion will die well before he is nailed to the post.

-After that, Jesus was mocked by the soldiers by clothing Him a robe then putting a crown of thorn on His head.
-Again, this will result to profuse bleeding.
+After the scourging, Jesus was mocked by the soldiers by clothing Him with a robe then putting a crown of thorn on His head.
+Again, this will result in profuse bleeding.
 As if that is not enough, the robe was again stripped off from Him leaving His wounds to open again and bleed.

 “After managing to exhale, the person would then be able to relax down and take another breath in.
 Again he’d have to push himself up to exhale, scraping his bloodied back against the coarse wood of the cross.
 This would go on and on until complete exhaustion would take over, and the person wouldn’t be able to push up and breathe anymore” (Strobel, pp. 265-266).

-Let us read Isaiah 52 starting on verse 13 until chapter 53:1-12 to get an idea of the sacrifice of Jesus Christ.
+Let us read Isaiah 52 starting in verse 13 until chapter 53:1-12 to get an idea of the sacrifice of Jesus Christ.

 13Behold, my servant shall deal prudently, he shall be exalted and extolled, and be very high.